Anne Hirondelle: Career

 After time spent creating pieces inspired by traditional ceramics and architecture, Hirondelle began looking for ways to revitalize the production process.
 As a first alternative to glazing her ceramic pieces, Hirondelle ceased glazing them at all.
 Later, she began applying acrylic or latex paints to the pieces, sometimes painting the entire piece, sometimes painting only the lip or edge of the piece, preferring to allow the white clay to stay untouched.

 She regularly addresses feminine issues in her work.
 Hirondelle's ceramic series "Outurn," which she created in the early 2000s, is anatomically suggestive of the vagina.
 In another series, titled "Tumble," Hirondelle used color to suggest women's sexuality: the outer edges of the pieces remain uncolored, but the inside crevices are rendered in vivid paint.
+One of her pieces, "Abouturn Grid," was purchased by Centrum in Port Townsend.

 Awards

 Hirondelle's work has earned her several recognitions throughout her career.
 In 1988, she was a recipient of a National Endowment for the Arts Fellowship in Visual Arts.
 In 1993, she received First Place in Women in Washington: The First Century.
 She was a finalist for the Seattle Art Museum's Betty Bowen Award in 2004.
 Five years later, she received the Twining Humber Award for Lifetime Artistic Achievement.
 In 2014, she was one of only four artists chosen to participate in the Joan Mitchell Foundation's Creating a Living Legacy, a program designed to help artists preserve, document, and archive their work.